One Church, Three Traditions

 They brought together varied denominational traditions, styles of worship, and theological outlooks, yet they shared faith in a God made known in Jesus Christ, a commitment to the Church, and a belief that they were called to something new.

-More than forty years later, United Parish is a vibrant, diverse community that continues to celebrate and witness to that vision—a community from a variety of Christian and other traditions, some without experience in organized religion—all seeking to grow spiritually.
+More than fifty years later, United Parish is a vibrant, diverse community that continues to celebrate and witness to that vision—a community from a variety of Christian and other traditions, some without experience in organized religion, all seeking to grow spiritually.
 Our ministries include music, education, service and fellowship.
 Enlivening and enriching worship is the core of our life together.

 Our church vision declares: